Mental Health Commission

 Commissioning Maturity Action Plan

-The Mental Health Commission (Commission) is driving a Quality Improvement Reform through the Commissioning Maturity Action Plan (CMAP).
+The Mental Health Commission (Commission) is driving a quality improvement reform through the Commissioning Maturity Action Plan (CMAP).
 This initiative is built on the principle that commissioning is everyone’s business, ensuring processes across the mental health and alcohol and other drug sectors are strengthened, streamlined and inclusive.

 Next Steps